hyperledger/identus-docs/documentation/docs/quick-start.md

 To connect the Holder to both Cloud Agent instances, you must run this in both Issuer and Verifier endpoints.

 ### Establish a connection - Agent side
-A connection must be established between the Holder and PRISM Cloud Agents to correctly deliver the Issuance + Verification Messages to the Holder.
+A connection must be established between the Holder and Cloud Agents to correctly deliver the Issuance + Verification Messages to the Holder.

 #### Establish connection on the Issuer Cloud Agent
 ```bash